tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us007/01.requirements-engineering/Readme.md

 **Input Data:**

+* Selected data:
+    * the vehicle ID

 * Typed data:

-    * the vehicle ID
+    * the current KMs of the vehicle
     * the date of the maintenance
-    * the current KMs of the vehicle

 **Output Data:**
 * (In)Success of the operation